Tax year 2018-19

 Construction: sub-sectors

 The following sections include a case study of employees in the construction sector.
-This is provided an example of the information included in the interactive dashboard, and the analysis possible using the underlying data published here.
+This is provided an example of the information included in the interactive dashboard (opens in a new tab), and the analysis possible using the underlying data published here.

 Construction sub-sectors